meldtown/cvbuilder/README.md

 Tasks
 -----

- * Make .greeting-popup(s) fluid not fixed height
  * Fix computed that allows resume publication
  * Disable "Update date" button if resume is not published RUA-16154
- * Remove email from sidebar
- * Remove more toggler from sidebar
- * RUA-16150
  * Ask AlexR what to do when there is 5 resumes and user press copy button
  * After saving/removing edu/exp should call status.get to update header
- * Configure IIS for local dev
  * Make one request at start instead of 100500

 Dependencies